 The following will be considered as semester hours successfully completed:

 “A” through “D” grades

 The following shall be considered as semester hours not completed:

 Students may receive financial aid for repeating failed courses pending that they are meeting SAP standards.
 Students who receive a passing grade for a course and decides to repeat the course to receive a higher grade may only receive financial assistance for the first repeat of the passed course.
 Students are not eligible to receive financial aid for two or more repeats of a passed course.

 For repeated courses, only the latest grade earned is included in cumulative grade point averages, but both courses will remain as a part of the aggregate hours attempted.

 Financial aid will not be provided for courses taken by audit, credit hours earned by Examination/Experience, or continuing education courses.

-Students who are in violation of one or more of the aforementioned SAP criteria for their first offense will be placed on a WARNING SAP status for their next term of enrollment.
+Students who are in violation of one or more of the above-mentioned SAP components for their first offense will be placed on a WARNING SAP status for their next term of enrollment, with the exception of time frame.
 While on “Warning”, students are eligible to receive financial aid and must bring themselves into SAP compliance by the end of the “Warning” term.
 If the student is not meeting SAP at the end of the term, the student will be placed on SAP “Suspension” in which the student is no longer eligible to receive financial aid.